prostraction/dping/README.md

 # Detailed Ping Go (Go 1.17)
-Simple ICMP ping tester with packet loss shown while running
+Simple ICMP ping tester with packet loss shown while running.

 To do:
 - Set timeout from argv